Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Entanglement area law in gapped systems

 \end{svgraybox} Such a term indicates the existence of certain long-range entanglement structure that originates from the topological nature of the system (see Chapter~\ref{chap7} for a detailed discussion on long/short-range entanglement). $\gamma$ is called the topological entanglement entropy of the system.

-The simplest example with nontrivial topological entanglement entropy is the toric code model.
+While we have not defined what a topological order is, we are going to illustrate the topological entanglement entropy with the simple example of the toric code model.
 The value of $\gamma$ can be easily derived from a simple understanding of the ground state wave function of the system.
 The Hamiltonian of the toric code reads, \be H_{\text{toric}}= -\sum_s \prod_{j\in \text{star}(s)} Z_j - \sum_p \prod_{j\in \text{plaquette}(p)} X_j \ee where $Z_j$ and $X_j$ are Pauli operators acting on the qubits living on the links of, for example, a square lattice as shown in Fig.\ref{TC_SN}.
 If we interpret the $\ket{0}$ state as a link with no string and the $\ket{1}$ as a link with a string, then the first term in the Hamiltonian $\prod_{j\in \text{star}(s)} Z_j$ requires that there is always an even number of strings going through a vertex.
 In othe words, the strings always form closed loops.
 The second term $\prod_{j\in \text{plaquette}(p)} X_j$ creates, annhilates, or moves closed loops around each plaquette.
 Therefore, the ground state wave function is an equal weight superposition of all closed loop configurations $\mathcal{C}$, \be \ket{\psi_{\text{toric}}} = \sum_{\mathcal{C}} \ket{\mathcal{C}} \ee $\mathcal{C}$ includes the vacuum configuration, small loop configurations, large loop configurations and multiple loop configurations, as shown in Fig.\ref{TC_SN} (b).

 From such a string-net picture of the ground state wave function, we can easily calculate the entanglement entropy of a subregion in the system.
 To make the boundary more symmetric, we split the sites on the boundary links into two sites (see Fig.\ref{TC_cut}).
 The wave function $\ket{\psi_{\text{toric}}}$ generalizes to the new lattice in the natural way (by identifying the $\ket{0}$ and $\ket{1}$ state on sites on the same link).
 The new wave function (still denoted by $\ket{\psi_{\text{toric}}}$) has the same entanglement entropy.